dukeofharen/httplaceholder/docs/docs.md

 ### Text response

-To return a plain text respone, use the "text" response writer.
+To return a plain text response, use the "text" response writer.
 If no Content-Type header is set, the header will be set to "text/plain";

 ```yml
 - id: situation-03